OpenFAST/openfast/docs/source/user/testing/regression_test.rst

 The regression test system can be executed with CMake and CTest or manually with an included Python driver.
 Both systems provide similar functionality with respect to testing, but CTest integration provides access to multithreading, automation, and test reporting via CDash.
-Both modes of execution require some configuration.
+Both modes of execution require some configuration as outlined below.

 In both modes of execution a subdirectory is created in the build directory called ``reg_tests`` where all of the input files for the test cases are copied